Investor Visa (Category 2)

 - Residential property development (if the purpose of the development is to make a commercial return and not for personal use).

 At least NZ$750,000 should be invested in a considered “growth investment”.
 If you invest a minimum of NZ$1,500,000 in “growth investments” you will be eligible to qualify for a reduction of NZ$0.5 million of the investment amount and qualify for 20 bonus points towards the citizenship appraisal.

 Growth investments are those other than bonds and philanthropic initiatives.

 You will be required to spend a minimum time period in New Zealand of 146 days in each of the last three years of the four year investment, or 483 days over the last three years of the four year investment.

 This visa allows you to stay indefinitely if you keep the investment for at least 4 years.
 You can move your funds from an investment to another, provided that it still meets the above requirements.
 You can include your family dependents (spouse and dependent children) in the application.

-Once the investment has been kept 4 years, you may change your resident status to permanent resident.
+Once the investment has been kept for 4 years, you may change your resident status to permanent resident.

 After 5 years of residency, you may apply for citizenship.
-You may be required to show ties to the country, such as a permanent home, attend to an interview and have knowledge on New Zealand’s history, culture and values.
+You may be required to show ties to the country, such as a permanent home, attend an interview and have knowledge on New Zealand’s history, culture and values.